renovatebot/renovate/docs/usage/configuration-options.md

 ## semanticCommitScope

-By default, you'll see Angular-style commit prefixes like `"chore(deps):"`.
+By default, you will see Angular-style commit prefixes like `"chore(deps):"`.
 If you wish to change it to something else like `"package"` then it will look like `"chore(package):"`.
 You can also use `parentDir` or `baseDir` to namespace your commits for monorepos e.g. `"{{parentDir}}"`.

 ## semanticCommitType

-By default, you'll see Angular-style commit prefixes like `"chore(deps):"`.
+By default, you will see Angular-style commit prefixes like `"chore(deps):"`.
 If you wish to change it to something else like "ci" then it will look like `"ci(deps):"`.

 ## semanticCommits

-If you're using a semantic prefix for your commits, then you'll want to enable this setting.
+If you are using a semantic prefix for your commits, then you will want to enable this setting.
 Although it's configurable to a package-level, it makes most sense to configure it at a repository level.
 If configured to `enabled`, then the `semanticCommitScope` and `semanticCommitType` fields will be used for each commit message and PR title.